SUMMER SERVICE AND SPANISH IMMERSION IN COSTA RICA

 SAN JOSE

-Global Works Costa Rica participant spends the first and final days of the program in a small and comfortable lodge located in the mountains surrounding the capital of San Jose.
+Global Works Costa Rica participants spend the first and final days of the program in a small, comfortable lodge located in the mountains surrounding the capital of San Jose.
 The lodge is locally owned and specializes in hosting student groups.
 It is dorm style with 4 to 6 students sleeping in bunk beds; each room has a private bathroom with hot water showers.
-Large group spaces located on the property are an ideal spot for group orientation, dance lessons, and ice-breaker activities.
+Large group spaces located on the property are ideal for group orientation, dance lessons, and ice-breaker activities.

 PACIFIC COAST SURF-CAMP